A TRAILBLAZING East Lancashire company has won a Queen’s Award, the most prestigious honour in UK business.

 Aerospace firm Euravia has scooped an International Trade gong after doubling turnover and boosting export sales by 60 per cent in the past three years.

-The award means staff from Kelbrook-based Euravia, led by managing director and High Sheriff of Lancashire Dennis Mendoros, will head down to Buckingham Palace for a reception with the Queen later this year.
+The award means staff from Kelbrook-based Euravia, led by managing director and High Sheriff of Lancashire Dennis Mendoros, will head down to Buckingham Palace for a reception with the Queen later

 The Queen’s Awards are handed out annually and are considered the highest honour that can be bestowed on British companies.